SmithyJ98/100-days-of-code/log.md

 **Today's Progress**: This weeks hackathon revolved around make a Codewars type challenge where you give a prompt and an empty function for them to fill, using tests I have created to validate their answer.

 **Thoughts:** More revolving around the teamworking aspect and checking up on each other than coding as it was a fairly simple task.
-We just need to check each others in the mormimg before presenting.
+We just need to check each others in the morning before presenting.

 **Link to work:**[Week 6 Hackathon: Create a Codewars style kata](https://github.com/SchoolOfCode/week-6-hackathon-SmithyJ98)
 ![image](https://github.com/user-attachments/assets/39dc4843-e4f8-445a-97e7-fe22009b18c1)